 Where do we work?

-LTL works with IB schools across Europe and Asia to help develop learners with a deep understanding of pressing global issues – environmental, social and financial.
+LTL works to develop outdoor learning in international schools across Europe, South & North Americal, and Asia to help develop learners with a deep understanding of pressing global issues – environmental, social and financial.

 Our staffs have a broad background of experiences and skills, enabling us to understand and address diverse local contexts and challenges.

 Using the school grounds and local environment allows students to experience complex, real-world situations and equips them with a broad view of the world.

 We work closely with the International School Grounds Alliance to support our insight into the variety of approaches taken by individual schools around the world.

 Many underlying issues and barriers to learning outside the classroom are shared by schools across the UK and globally.
 Our depth of experience allows us to apply knowledge that is second to none.